-On June 24, 2020, we entered into a license and collaboration agreement with EverInsight Therapeutics Inc. (EverInsight) Subsequent to entering into this agreement, in October 2020, EverInsight merged with AffaMed Therapeutics, Inc. (AffaMed), which as a combined entity is focusing on developing and commercializing therapeutics to address ophthalmologic and CNS disorders in Greater China (which includes Mainland China, Hong Kong, Macau and Taiwan) and beyond.
-Accordingly, we are now referring to EverInsight as AffaMed and our June 2020 license and collaboration agreement as the AffaMed Agreement.
-Under the AffaMed Agreement, we granted AffaMed an exclusive license to develop and commercialize PH94B for SAD and other anxiety-related disorders in Greater China, South Korea and Southeast Asia (which includes Indonesia, Malaysia, Philippines, Thailand and Vietnam) (collectively, the Territory).
-We retain exclusive development and commercialization rights for PH94B in the U.S. and throughout the rest of the world.
+On June 24, 2020, we entered into the AffaMed Agreement, pursuant to which we granted AffaMed an exclusive license to develop and commercialize fasedienol for SAD and other anxiety-related disorders in Greater China, South Korea and Southeast Asia (which includes Indonesia, Malaysia, Philippines, Thailand and Vietnam) (collectively, the Territory).
+We retain exclusive development and commercialization rights for fasedienol in the U.S. and throughout the rest of the world.

-Under the terms of the AffaMed Agreement, AffaMed is responsible for all costs related to developing, obtaining regulatory approval of, and commercializing PH94B for treatment of SAD, and potentially other anxiety-related indications, in the Territory.
-A joint development committee has been established between us and AffaMed to coordinate and review the development and commercialization plans with respect to PH94B in the Territory.
+Under the terms of the AffaMed Agreement, AffaMed is responsible for all costs related to developing, obtaining regulatory approval of, and commercializing fasedienol for treatment of SAD, and potentially other anxiety-related indications, in the Territory.
+A joint development committee has been established between us and AffaMed to coordinate and review the development and commercialization plans with respect to fasedienol in the Territory.

-We are responsible for pursuing clinical development and regulatory submissions of PH94B for acute treatment of anxiety in adults with SAD, and potentially other anxiety-related indications, in the United States on a "best efforts" basis, with no guarantee of success.
-AffaMed has the option to participate in a Phase 3 clinical trial of PH94B involving all or a portion of the Territory and will be responsible for a portion of the costs of such a trial, if conducted.
-We will transfer all development data (nonclinical and clinical data) and our regulatory documentation related to PH94B throughout the term as it is developed or generated or otherwise comes into our control.
+We are responsible for pursuing clinical development and regulatory submissions of fasedienol for an as needed treatment of anxiety in adults with SAD, and potentially other anxiety-related indications, in the United States on a "best efforts" basis, with no guarantee of success.
+AffaMed has the option to participate in a Phase 3 clinical trial of fasedienol involving all or a portion of the Territory and will be responsible for a portion of the costs of such a trial, if conducted.
+We will transfer all development data (nonclinical and clinical data) and our regulatory documentation related to fasedienol throughout the term as it is developed or generated or otherwise comes into our control.
 We will grant to AffaMed a Right of Reference to all of our regulatory documentation and our development data.

 Under the terms of the AffaMed Agreement, AffaMed agreed to pay us a non-refundable upfront license payment of \$5.0 million within 30 business days of the effective date of the AffaMed Agreement, and AffaMed paid the \$5.0 million in August 2020.
-Additionally, upon successful development and commercialization of PH94B in the Territory, we are eligible to receive milestone payments of up to \$172.0 million.
+Additionally, upon successful development and commercialization of fasedienol in the Territory, we are eligible to receive milestone payments of up to \$172.0 million.
 Further, we are eligible to receive royalty payments on a country-by-country basis on net sales for the later of ten years or the expiration of market or regulatory exclusivity in the jurisdiction, except that payments will be reduced on a country-by-country basis in the event that there is no market exclusivity in the period.
 Royalty payments may also be reduced if there is generic competitive product in the period.

-We have determined that we have one combined performance obligation for the license to develop and commercialize PH94B in the Territory and related development and regulatory services.
+We have determined that we have one combined performance obligation for the license to develop and commercialize fasedienol in the Territory and related development and regulatory services.
 In addition, AffaMed has an option that will create manufacturing obligations for us during development upon exercise by AffaMed.
 This option for manufacturing services was evaluated and determined not to include a material right.